Health Services Research MPhil/PhD/MD

-Head of Department and Director of the NIHR CLAHRC NWC.
 Mark is Professor of General Practice.
-He leads the Fit for Work Research Group investigating absenteeism and presenteeism, factors influencing development of incapacity for work, sickness certification processes.
-He leads the Developing Understanding and Evaluating Complex Interventions and Behaviours in Liverpool Univeristy (DUECIBLU) Group.
-His research portfolio covers or has covered innovation, complex interventions and Health Inequalities including trials of treatments; mental health and wellbeing; sexual health and substance misuse.
+His research interests include investigating absenteeism and presenteeism, factors influencing development of incapacity for work, sickness certification processes, complex interventions and health inequalities including trials of treatments; mental health and wellbeing; sexual health and substance misuse.

 Professor Mari Lloyd-Williams